 Looking for some powder this winter?

 Some of the best snow skiing in the world is right here in the United States.
-In fact, many of America’s slopes count among the top winter sport destinations in the world.
+In fact, many of America’s slopes count among the top winter sports destinations in the world.
 And although a rustic log cabin or a luxurious resort and spa might first spring to mind when you think of a ski vacation, taking on your winter travels in your RV is actually a fantastic alternative.

 You’ll have more privacy, more flexibility, and you’ll almost undoubtedly save money.
 Ski resorts aren’t exactly known for being cheap, after all!